Brief Review of 1970-80 Killer Bats and Killer Rats

 Are Bats and Rats Really Spooky?
 The Truth Revealed

 In spite of Halloween settings, critter-based scary movies and the host of haunted trails and haunted houses currently spotting the regional Charlotte landscape, vampire bats are not swarming in the attic of your Carolina Metro home.
 They aren’t circling and awaiting opportunity to tangle-dance in your hair or to nip your neck so that you too may join in on the ghastly blood feast.
 In fact, bats of all types prefer to avoid contact with humans.

 On the other hand, rats tend to have little fear of humans.
 Even so, rats rarely attack humans….though not because they do not enjoy the taste of blood.
 In fact, some breeds of rats are almost exclusively carnivorous!
 However, rats generally feed on insects, seeds and fruit; they usually leave people alone.

 That’s not to say that bats and rats do not present hazards to human health.
 Indeed, there are some critical facts that every Charlotte regional homeowner needs to understand about these nocturnal scare factors.

 Real World Dangers From Bats and Rats

 Bats and rats add value by helping control other insects and pests.
-In fact, bats are excellent consumers of mosquitoes.
+In fact, bats are excellent consumers of mosquitoes and are a natural form of mosquito control.
 But like rats, they also tend to spread disease – especially when living in a human occupied house.
 Here are some dangers specific to bats and/or rats: